True Detective season 3: Cast and crew

 Saulnier was expected to direct the first three episodes of the season.
-However, in March 2018, after he had completed the first two episodes, Saulnier exited the series due to scheduling conflicts, though multiple sources reported "differences of opinion" with Pizzolatto.
+However, in March 2018, after he had completed the first two episodes, Saulnier exited the series due to scheduling conflicts, although several sources reported Saulnier's "differences of opinion" with Pizzolatto.
 Daniel Sackheim was announced to replace Saulnier, with the veteran director also being added as an executive producer for the season.
 Sackheim would divide up directing assignments on the remaining episodes with Pizzolatto, who also serves as the sole writer of the season, except for the episodes four and six, which he co-wrote with David Milch and Graham Gordy respectively.

-Following other critically acclaimed actors who had starred in the first two seasons of the series, Academy Award-winner Mahershala Ali plays the lead role of state police detective Wayne Hays.
-In an interview with Variety, Ali revealed that he was originally offered a supporting role, as the main character was supposed to be white.
-However, pursuing a better choice for his career, he convinced Pizzolatto that he was suited for the lead.
-In November 2017, Carmen Ejogo was announced to star alongside Ali, in the role of schoolteacher Amelia Reardon, and in January 2018, Stephen Dorff was announced to play the co-lead role of partner detective Roland West.
-Joining them in a series regular role, Ray Fisher plays Wayne Hays' son Henry, while the season also includes a number of recurring roles.
+Academy Award-winner Mahershala Ali plays the lead role of state police detective Wayne Hays.
+In an interview with Variety, Ali revealed that he was originally offered a supporting role, as the main character was supposed to be white, but that he had convinced Pizzolatto that he was suited for the lead.
+In November 2017, Carmen Ejogo was added to the cast in the role of schoolteacher Amelia Reardon, followed in January 2018 by Stephen Dorff as detective Roland West.
+Joining them was Ray Fisher as Henry, the son of Wayne Hays.
 In January 2018, The Agency Inc. issued casting calls for up to 1,500 actors, stand-ins and photo-doubles to begin filming in Northwest Arkansas, with the agency's CEO noting, "This is the largest production we've ever cast."
 Additional casting calls were issued in June 2018 on Backstage, for Asian talent to portray Vietnamese civilians and soldiers.